kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 	- clean up allocated resources and release memory
 	- halt or reboot the system
 	- ex: clean up resources and prepare for shutdown
-	- SHEIN factory dismissal time—throws out useless workers, confiscate items,
+	- SHEIN factory dismissal time—terminates child laborers / puts them to sleep for the day, shuts down the assembly/production line, then eventually the factory

 # Operating System Structures